matrix-org/synapse/docs/specification.rst

 can then be used by other Matrix users in order to discover other users, according to a strict set of privacy permissions.

-In order to ensure that the mapping from 3PID to user ID is genuine, dedicated trusted servers called "Identity Servers" (IS) are used to perform authentication of the 3PID.
+In order to ensure that the mapping from 3PID to user ID is genuine, a globally federated cluster of trusted "Identity Servers" (IS) are used to perform authentication of the 3PID.
 Identity servers are also used to preserve the mapping indefinitely, by replicating the mappings across multiple ISes.

 Usage of an IS is not required in order for a client application to be part of the Matrix ecosystem.
 However, by not using an IS, discovery of users is greatly